- Teacher of Vocal Studies

 - DMA in vocal performance, University of Southern California, 2006

-Soprano Lisa Stidham is a native of New Mexico who grew up in Southern California, where she studied with Peggy Norcross, Martial Singher, Donald Stenberg, Judith Natalucci, and Elizabeth Hynes.
-A passionate chamber musician, she has sung in concerts and recitals in the United States, Europe, and South America, presenting repertoire ranging from Monteverdi to Villa-Lobos, Bach to Britten, and especially current American composers such as John Harbison, Donald Crockett, and Stephen Hartke.
+Soprano Lisa Stidham has taught voice students of all ages and levels for the past 35 years.
+Her holistic, whole-body approach to teaching singing emphasizes alignment-based, healthy singing in multiple styles.
+She has sung in opera, concerts, and recitals in the United States, Europe, Australia, and South America, presenting repertoire ranging from Monteverdi to Mozart, Purcell to Britten, and especially living American composers such as John Harbison, Donald Crockett, and Stephen Hartke.

 Stidham has performed with the São Paulo Municipal Orchestra, as guest soloist at the Great Lakes Chamber Music Festival, and as a guest artist at the University of Tasmania, among other engagements.
 She gave the West Coast premiere of Harbison’s Samuel Chapter and the world premiere of Hartke’s Sons of Noah with the University of Southern California Contemporary Music Ensemble.
 Her subsequent recording of that work was praised by New York Times music critic Anthony Tomassini as “a tour de force, a miniature opera written (as a birthday gift!) for the composer’s wife, Lisa Stidham, who makes the most of the dramatic and musical opportunities here.”